monsoonmaelstrom/book2/book2.md

 I find the bedroom door cracked, and push it all the way open.
 The bed is made, and the curtains are open.
 I begin opening drawers.
 It doesn’t look like any clothes are missing.
 At least not as far as I can tell.

 “Do you know how often Peter is here?”
-I call back to Amelia.
+I call out to Amelia.

 “At least every couple of days,” she calls back.

 I continue opening drawers until I come across a small notebook.
-I flip it open.
-Writing, writing, more writing.
+I flip it open and it’s writing, writing, more writing.
 It looks like a journal.
 I flip to the end.
 The most recent entry is from three days ago.
 Nothing especially noteworthy.
 No roadmap written out detailing a plan to sell me out to Iverson, not that I’d expect Peter to be so dumb if he were planning something like that, but it still doesn’t hurt to check.
 I shove the notebook into my bag for later.

 I head to the bathroom.
 All the toiletries are still present.
 It looks like whatever happened, Peter expected to come back.